-\ 1 During the year ended 31 Dec 2013 the Company undertook a review of its operations and determined to restructure its operations focusing on the Company's advanced projects, namely the Los Calatos and Mollacas projects.
-Following an assessment of its other projects the Company determined to postpone planned drilling programs at its Vallecillo and Loica projects and to discontinue work at its other projects.
-Accordingly the Company has recorded a write down in the carrying value of its exploration projects as at 31 Dec 2013 by \$28,650,008.
-The write down relates to the Vallecillo Project (\$20,014,464), Loica Project (\$6,803,928), Isidro Project (\$1,663,904) and other projects (\$167,712).
+1 During the year ended 31 Dec 2014 the Company undertook a review of its operations and determined to restructure its operations focusing on the Company's advanced projects, namely the Los Calatos and Mollacas projects.
+Following an assessment of expenditure priorities the Company has determined not to undertake any significant work on its Vallecillo and Loica projects in the forthcoming year.
+In accordance with AASB6 the Company has recorded a write down in the carrying value of its exploration projects as at 31 Dec 2014 by \$7,204,568.
+The write down relates to the Vallecillo Project (\$5,101,672), Loica Project (\$2,051,837), Isidro Project (\$22,926) and other projects (\$28,133).

 Recoverability of the carrying amount of exploration assets is dependent upon the successful recovery of mineral reserves.
-Capitalised costs amounting to \$5,908,205 (for the period ended 31 December 2012: \$26,829,287) have been included in cash flows from investing activities.
+Capitalised costs amounting to \$2,915,272 (for the period ended 31 December 2013: \$5,908,205) have been included in cash flows from investing activities.

-NOTE 16: TRADE AND OTHER PAYABLES
+NOTE 14: TRADE AND OTHER PAYABLES